Pros and Cons of Leasing a New Car, Truck or SUV

 Leasing Basics – What the Term Means

 A lease deal is for a fixed term, typically 36 months.
-At the end of that period you give the car back and walk away.
-Unlike buying, where at the end of the loan period the car is yours, at the end of a lease you own nothing.
+At the end of that period, you return the car and walk away.
+You own nothing after a lease, unlike when you buy a car and will own the vehicle at the end of the loan term.
 However, you’ve likely paid less per month than a traditional retail purchase would have cost.

-Before you begin the lease or purchase process for a car.
-You still want to make sure you pay the lowest new car price available for the vehicle you want to drive.
+Before you begin the lease or purchase process for a car, you still want to make sure you pay the lowest new car price for the vehicle you want to drive.

 Remember how cars lose 40 – 60% of their value in the first three years?
-Well when you lease you’re paying for that depreciation.
-You don’t pay for the balance of the car because you’ll take it back to the dealership at the end of the lease term.
+Well, when you lease, you’re paying for that depreciation.
+You don’t pay for the car’s balance because you’ll take it back to the dealership at the end of the lease term.
 This is what lowers your monthly payment compared to buying.

 Let’s look at a simplified example.
 Say you’ve picked out a smart coupe that retails for $30,000.
-After three years and 50% depreciation it will be worth $15,000.
-So over the three year term of the lease you just need to pay back that $15,000.
+After three years and 50% depreciation, it will be worth $15,000.
+So over the three-year term of the lease, you need to pay back that $15,000.

-Of course it’s not quite that simple.
-The lease company, (who actually buys and owns the vehicle on your behalf,) is effectively financing your use of the car, so you pay interest on the depreciation charge.
+Of course, it’s not quite that simple.
+The leasing company (who buys and owns the vehicle on your behalf) effectively finances your use of the car, so you pay interest on the depreciation charge.
 And in addition, they’ll likely add in a few other fees.
 Typically this $30,000 coupe will cost around $475 per month to lease.
-On top of that, in most States sales tax is payable on the monthly bill.
+On top of that, in most states, sales tax is payable on the monthly bill.

 The Mileage Factor

-When estimating what a lease car will be worth at the end of the lease, the company assumes a certain mileage, (because mileage has quite an effect on value.)
+When estimating what a lease car will be worth at the end of the lease, the company assumes a specific mileage (because mileage has quite an effect on value.)
 Typically they’ll calculate this residual value on 12,000 miles per year.

 Higher mileage makes the car worth less than projected.
-To cover this lease companies charge a penalty per mile driven over the limit, often around 25 cents.
-However, return the car after three years with less than 36,000 miles on the odometer and you won’t get a rebate.
-That might seem unfair but it’s just the way the system works.
+Companies charge a penalty per mile driven over the limit to cover this lease, often around 25 cents.
+However, return the car after three years with less than 36,000 miles on the odometer, and you won’t get a rebate.
+That might seem unfair, but it’s just the way the system works.

-There are lots of advantages to leasing, although many will depend on your personal circumstances.
+There are many advantages to leasing, although many will depend on your circumstances.
 The main ones are:

 - Drive a new car with a lower monthly payment versus financing.